It’s Time to Put Ethics

 What We Teach: Academy 4SC

-As President of Academy 4 Social Civics (founded 2014), Priten works to make interdisciplinary liberal arts education accessible from an early age.
-He believes such education is essential to healthy democratic societies by helping people reason well about the issues that shape their communities.
+As President of Academy 4 Social Civics (founded 2014), I work to make interdisciplinary liberal arts education accessible from an early age.
+I believe such education is essential to healthy democratic societies by helping people reason well about the issues that shape their communities.

 A4SC provides curricula, teacher resources, and student programs that have reached over 7,500 students worldwide through summer camps, after-school programs, and online argumentative writing and persuasive speaking courses.